turingschool/backend-curriculum-site/module2/success/learning_goals.md

 - Basic use and understanding of modern CSS grid systems

-## SQL and Database Planning

-##### Functional in the following skills

-- Be able to design database schemas that represent relationships between resources

-##### Familiarity in the following skills

-- Writing and executing 'raw' SQL statements that insert, select, calculate, join, order and group

 ## General Topics

 ##### Mastery in the following skills

-- Diagram and explain the MVC model
+- Diagram and explain the MVC design pattern in Rails and how data is passed throughout

 ##### Functional in the following skills